 #1 Administrator of a Hospital

-#2 Administrator Physician Group
+#2 Administrator of a Physician Group

-#4 Administrator Insurance company or HMO
+#4 Administrator of an Insurance Company or HMO

-#5 Administrator for Medical Equipment Manufacturer
+#5 Administrator of a Medical Equipment Manufacturer

-#6 Administrator for Public Care Health Facility
+#6 Administrator of a Public Health Facility